Synchronized molecular dynamics method for thin-layer flows of complex fluids: Synchronized molecular dynamics method

 \subsection{MD cell configuration}

 Rectangular MD cells $C_i$ ($i=0,\cdots,I$) are sparsely located at $x=x_i$ with a constant interval $\varDelta x$ along the channel (see Fig. \ref{fig:geom}).
 The volume of the fluid region in the MD cell $C_i$ is $V_i=l_\mathrm{MD}^2\times h_i$, where $l_\mathrm{MD}$ is the side length of the MD cell and $h_i=h(x_i)$ is the channel height in $C_i$.
-In each MD cell, the periodic boundary conditions are applied in the $x$ and $z$ directions, while the upper and lower walls, which comprise model molecules, are set as $y=[h_i,h_i+W]$ and $y=[-W,0]$, respectively.

-The wall temperature is fixed at a constant $T^w$ using a Langevin thermostat, while the fluid temperature is not controlled by any artificial thermostats but by the wall temperature, as in typical experimental systems.
+In each MD cell, the periodic boundary conditions are applied in the $x$ and $z$ directions, while the upper and lower walls are represented by atomistic wall particles occupying the regions $y=[h_i,h_i+W]$ and $y=[-W,0]$, respectively.
+For each MD cell, the initial structure was prepared by randomly distributing the fluid particles, performing an energy minimization, and subsequently equilibrating the system in the NVT ensemble using a Langevin thermostat for a time much longer than the characteristic relaxation time of the fluid.
+Consequently, the temperature and density are uniform across all MD cells.
+In the SMD scheme, the wall temperature is fixed at a constant $T^w$ using a Langevin thermostat, while the fluid temperature is not controlled by any artificial thermostats but by the wall temperature, as in typical experimental systems.
 The average number density of fluid molecules in each MD cell is constant and denoted as $\bar \rho$.
 Thus, the total number of fluid molecules in the MD cell $C_i$ is $N_i=\bar \rho V_i$.

 We calculate the steady-state solution of Eq.~(\ref{eq_ui}) $u_i(y)$ using the local MD cell $C_i$.
 The channel height $h_i$ is divided into $N_\mathrm{bin}$ bins with a uniform height $\varDelta h_i=h_i/N_\mathrm{bin}$ to calculate the spatial distributions of macroscopic quantities in each MD cel, and in each bin, the local macroscopic quantities are calculated as follows: